Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Hey, Jack...
 What is that?" she asked with a worried tone.

-Carol pointed to three lights in the sky.
-Two white lights and a third red light moved together through the sky.
+Carol pointed to three lights in the sky, two were white and the third one was red.
+They moved together seamlessly, constantly staying the exact same distance away from each other.
 Each got brighter as they approached the ground.
 Jack squinted at it while he tried to make out what it was, he noticed a black silhouette behind it.

 "Jack...
 Jack it's coming this way!"
 Carol panicked.
 "We should get out of-"